 Research with selected plastics processes and materials.
 Development of projects, aids, resource material, oral and written presentations.

 620. (202.)
-Industrial Arts Problems in Graphics and Design (3) One lecture and six hours of laboratory.
+Industrial Arts Problems in Graphics and Design (3) Six hours of laboratory.
 The theories and procedures of industrial drafting, including nomographs, descriptive geometry, and graphic solutions.
 Emphasis on special applications to industrial arts.
 630. (203.)
-Industrial Arts Problems in Metalworking (3) One lecture and six hours of laboratory.
+Industrial Arts Problems in Metalworking (3) Six hours of laboratory.

 Problems involved in industrial arts metalworking.
 Individual research project dealing with instructional materials or processes.

 640. (204.)
-Problems in Photography (3) One lecture and six hours of laboratory.
-Prerequisite: Industrial Arts 443,444 or 542.
+Problems in Photography (3) Six hours of laboratory.
 Advanced problems in photography in industry and photography in education.
-Individual research project dealing with instructional materials or industrial processes.
-650. (205.)
-Industrial Arts Problems in Woodworking (3) One lecture and six hours of laboratory, Prerequisite: Industrial Arts 553.
+Individual research project dealing with instructional materials or industrial processes 650.
+(205.)
+Industrial Arts Problems in Woodworking (3) Six hours of laboratory.
 Intensive study in selected areas of the woodworking industry as it relates to materials, production and construction.
 Presentation of research findings.
 660. (206.)
-Problems in Electronics (3) One lecture and six hours of laboratory.
+Problems in Electronics (3) Six hours of laboratory.
 Recent developments in the electronics areas.
 Special research projects and resource materials.
 670. (207.)
-Research in Vehicular Power Systems for Industrial Arts (3) One lecture and six hours of laboratory.
-Prerequisite: Industrial Arts 573.
+Research in Power Systems for Industrial Arts (3) Six hours of laboratory.

-Research in selected areas of the vehicular power systems and effective presentation of findings in oral and written form.
+Research in selected areas of the power systems and effective presentation of findings in oral and written form.

 680. (208).
 Industrial Arts Problems in Graphic Arts (3) One lecture and six hours of laboratory.